hyperledger/besu-docs/docs/Concepts/Privacy/Private-Transactions.md

 # Private transactions

-Private transactions have additional attributes to public Ethereum transactions:
+Private transactions have extra attributes to public Ethereum transactions:

 * `privateFrom` - The Orion public key of the transaction sender
 * `privateFor` - The Orion public keys of the transaction recipients, or